Chris-Not-Mikey/Synthesis-Fast-ANN-Fieldious/GcdUnit/design/synopsys-vcs-sim-sdf/README.md

 This occurs once in the simulation, if you encountered in your design, just comment it out in cvc-pdk.

 3. Missing ifdef and endif sections.
-The specify block has to be conditionally enabled by defineing `FUNCTIONAL`.
+The specify block has to be conditionally enabled by defining `FUNCTIONAL`.
 This error usually translates to an undefined module error in vcs simulation if you encounter it.
 The correction is to include the specify - endspecify block into ifdef endif sections like the following:

 ```
 `ifdef FUNCTIONAL // Add me!